 Once out of surgery, Caleb moved to the PICU for close monitoring.
-Andre, who was in stable condition, was taken into the care of orthopedic surgeons Daniel Sucato, M.D., and Lori Karol, M.D., and put in a spica cast to heal both his leg fractures.
+Andre, who was in stable condition, was taken into the care of Daniel Sucato, M.D., Pediatric Orthopedic Surgeon at Children's Health and Professor at UT Southwestern, and put in a spica cast to heal both his leg fractures.

-Dr. Karol also treated the boys’ older sister, Alyse.
-The 14-year-old had been taken to a nearby hospital after the crash, and came to Dr. Karol’s clinic for evaluation of her broken femur and arm, prior to leaving the DFW area.
+Meanwhile boys' older sister, Alyse, was also being treated.
+The 14-year-old had been taken to a nearby hospital after the crash, and came to the clinic for evaluation of her broken femur and arm, prior to leaving the DFW area.